smirarab/sepp/sepp-package/README.md

 ### Notes on installation/running

 * Any version of python works
-* If you already have SEPP installed an you want to simply use your current installation, instead of the package, don't despair.
-Check out the DEVGUIDE and you will get an idea of how this can be done.
-You simply need to simlink `ref` and `python` in the right place.
+* If you already have SEPP installed and you want to simply use your current installation, instead of the package, don't despair.
+  Check out the [DEVGUIDE.md](DEVGUIDE.md) and you will get an idea of how this can be done.
+  You simply need to simlink `ref` and `python` to the right place.
-* To pass any argument to SEPP, you can pass them to `run-sepp.sh`; all SEPP arguments (except the input fragment file, output prefix, and reference alignment/tree) can be provided.
+* To pass any argument to SEPP, you can pass them to `run-sepp.sh`; all SEPP arguments (except the input fragment file, output prefix, and reference alignment/tree) can be provided to `run-sepp.sh`.
 * By default, this package will use all available cores on your node.
 Pass in `-x 4` to manually control the number of threads to limit it to 4.
   This may prove important if you have too many cores and not enough memory per core.
 * Be default, subset size and placement size are set to 1,000 and 5,000.
 To change, pass in `-A` and `-P` options to `run-sepp.sh`.